douglasdavis/pygram11/docs/req.rst

-You can use pygram11 without OpenMP, but you might want to try `fast-histogram <https://github.com/astrofrog/fast-histogram>`_ if you just need to compute fixed bin histograms (see `the benchmarks
-<purpose.html#some-benchmarks>`__).
-If you're here for variable width
-histograms or the sum-of-weights-squared first class citizenry - I think you'll still find pygram11 useful.
+You can use pygram11 without OpenMP, but you might want to try `fast-histogram <https://github.com/astrofrog/fast-histogram>`_ if you just need to compute fixed bin histograms with OpenMP (see `the benchmarks <purpose.html#some-benchmarks>`__).
+If you're here for variable width histograms or the sum-of-weights-squared first class citizenry - I think you'll still find pygram11 useful.

 .. _pybind11: https://github.com/pybind/pybind11
 .. _NumPy: http://www.numpy.org/